 The Minister for Foreign Affairs Marise Payne and the Minister for Infrastructure, Transport and Regional Development Michael McCormack announced that the Australian Government will continue to explore commercial charter options from India.

 The Australian High Commission will continue to do all it can to support such flights.
 We will let Australians who have registered with us know details as options emerge.
-We have supported 7 Qantas flights from India in recent weeks.
+We have supported seven Qantas flights from India and are supporting more over the coming weeks.

 What do we do now as we booked on commercial flights?